Nalende/icalwalpap/README.md

 ## Features

 * Technical Overview
-While the wallpaper automation workflow via Shortcuts is inspired by thelifecalendar, the underlying AI rendering and calendar generation engine is a completely original development.
+While the wallpaper automation workflow via Shortcuts is inspired by https://thelifecalendar.com/ , the underlying AI rendering and calendar generation engine is a completely original development.
 This project combines a proven delivery mechanism with a custom-built backend to provide a unique and seamless automated experience.

 ## 🤝 Contributing